 I’ve been a fan of carabiners since middle school, when it was “cool” to clip all your keys to the belt loop on your jeans with a carabiner.
-Though I no longer wear my keys as an accessory (was that ever really cool?), my affinity for carabiners has only blossomed.
+Though I no longer wear my keys as an accessory (was that ever really cool?), my affinity for carabiners has only deepened.

-Keeping my headphones accessible
+- Keeping my headphones accessible

-Making my keys easy to find inside my bag
+- Making my keys easy to find inside my bag

-Securing hats that I don’t want to crush in my suitcase
+- Securing hats that I don’t want to crush in my suitcase

-Keeping my camera gear secure in the water
+- Keeping my camera gear secure in the water

 I typically have 1-2 small carabiners and at least two big ones (sometimes more) clipped to my bags when I travel.
 And the one time I mysteriously forgot them?
 I needed them more than ever.